SMAC-Group/course_intro_statistics/slides/chapter1_diet.md

 ---

 As previously mentioned, the t-test is valid under strict parametric assumptions (e.g. normal distribution).
-While there are no perfect way to check these assumptions, we create a simple function allowing to visually assess how close some data are to a normal distribution.
+While there are no perfect ways to check these assumptions, we create a simple function allowing to visually assess how close some data are to a normal distribution.

 This function available in `idar` is called `hist_compare_to_normal` and allows to compare the empirical distribution of the data to its theoretical normal distribution.
 The theoretical distribution is also estimated in a robust fashion (which is less influenced by outliers).